SVProgressHUD/SVProgressHUD/README.md

 + (void)setViewForExtension:(UIView*)view;                          // default is nil, only used if #define SV_APP_EXTENSIONS is set
 ```

+### Hint

+As standard `SVProgressHUD` offers two preconfigured styles:

+* `SVProgressHUDStyleLight`: White background with black spinner and text
+* `SVProgressHUDStyleDark`: Black background with white spinner and text

+If you want to use custom colors with `setForegroundColor` and `setBackgroundColor:`  don't forget to set `SVProgressHUDStyleCustom` via `setDefaultStyle:`.

 ## Notifications

 `SVProgressHUD` posts four notifications via `NSNotificationCenter` in response to being shown/dismissed: